Pentonize/DeckBorn/README.md

 5. close the MCM
 6. and select "Run recording"
 7. This should load any configs that cannot be set before the game starts!

+# Support

+For support with both installation and gameplay support you can join the [Discord](https://discord.gg/KYgU4zbEZd)

+For any bug reports you can find the link to the bug report form in the discord of you can find it [here](https://forms.clickup.com/9014609199/f/8cn019f-134/YDBSJ78BQLW45EJI55)